Thailand Creative & Design Center

 Thailand Creative & Design Center (TCDC, ศูนย์สร้างสรรค์การออกแบบ) is a public resource center in Thailand focused on the design and creative industries.
 It was founded in 2004 as part of the Office of Knowledge Management and Development, a government-owned public organization, and opened on 14 November 2005.
 Its oversight was transferred to the newly created Creative Economy Agency (Public Organization) in 2018.

 The main objective of TCDC is to facilitate access to knowledge for Thai residents, as well as inspiring Thai people to be creative through workshops, activities and inspirations from the successful designers worldwide.
 TCDC also focuses on working with Thai SME start-ups and designers, mainly by creating awareness of the value of creative businesses and designs.
 At the same time, TCDC also helps promote Thai designers on the international market.

 TCDC's headquarters, and its resource center, is located in the Grand Postal Building in Bangrak District, Bangkok.
 Its branches include Emporium (in co-operation with AIS under the name of AIS.D.C.) and Ideo-Q Samyan.
 TCDC also has regional centers in Chiang Mai and Khon Kaen.

+History

+After the economic crisis, the government led by Pol.
+Lt.
+Col. Thaksin Shinawatra implemented a strategy to revitalize the economy and enhance the country's competitiveness.
+The government focused on management to make it easier for people to access the "funding source," resulting in an expansion of consumption and some economic growth for Thailand.
+However, to maintain a continuous and sustainable growth rate in an era where all countries around the world can keep up with technology, the government must accelerate infrastructure development to expand opportunities for people to access "knowledge" (knowledge software) and stimulate new creativity.
+This will lead to the creation of thinkers, designers, and a new generation of entrepreneurs who combine "capital" with "creativity" to develop and create value for locally produced goods and services.